Utilize este identificador para referenciar este registo: http://hdl.handle.net/10071/30545

 Data: 2024

-Título próprio: The role of work and individual characteristics on the knowledge-transfer and subsequent performance after training in a highly-uncertain context
+Título próprio: Training under an extreme context: The role of organizational support and adaptability on the motivation transfer and performance after training

 Título da revista: Personnel Review